digitalcredentials/verifier-core/README.md

 }
 ```

-4. <b>fatal error</b>
+3. <b>fatal error</b>

-Fatal errors are errors that prevent us from saying anything conclusive about the credential, and so we don't list the results of each step (the 'log') because we can't say decisively one way or the other if any are true or false.
+Fatal errors are errors that prevent us from saying anything conclusive about the credential, and so we don't list the results of each step (the 'log') because we can't decisively say if any are true or false.
 Reverting to saying they are all false would be misleading, because that could be interepreted to mean that the credential was, for example, revoked when really we just don't know one way or the other.

 ```
 {
   "credential": {the vc goes here},
   "isFatal": true,
-  "verified": false,
   "errors": [
     {
       "name": "invalidSignature",